 Similarly, in reality it can be hard for a Public Trustee to act in your best interests if they are only appointed after your death.

-Growing concerns about the commercial model have also seen a number of government-led inquiries over the past 12 months over the way Public Trustee’s manage their fees, operations and communications with clients.
+Growing concerns about the commercial model have also seen several government-led inquiries over the past 12 months over the way Public Trustee’s manage their fees, operations and communications with clients.

 In New South Wales the NSW Trustee and Guardian is the Public Trustee operating under the NSW Trustee and Guardian Regulation 2017.
 Fees and charges are regularly reviewed by the Independent Pricing and Regulatory Tribunal (IPART).
 For the full scale of fees in New South Wales head to their website.